kush10000/kush10000/README.md

 - 👋 Hi, I’m @kush10000
-- 👀 I’m interested in AI/ML, competitive coding, hacking, and blockchain
+- 👀 I’m interested in AI/ML and dev
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning react js
-- 💞️ I’m looking to collaborate on anything that requires only basic coding knowledge and is related to my interests and will be a learning opportunity .
+- 💞️ I’m looking to collaborate on good web dev projects that will help me become a better devoloper.
 - 📫 How to reach me - whatsapp (7987924577) , kush.ag786@gmail.com

 <!---